nyu-ossd-s20/project-evaluation/blender_evaluation_01.md

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
 Look through it and see if it is clear and thorough. <br>

+It is on their website.
+It is very clear cut.

 2. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violate it? <br>

+There is code of conduct on both their developer forum.
+They do not have consequences, but they do seem to be pretty clear about how their community is built and it would bad if you broke their code of conduct.

 3. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations. <br>

+Yes, extensively.

 4. Are people friendly in the issues, discussion forum, and chat? <br>

+Very much so!

 5. Do maintainers thank people for their contributions? <br>

+In the forums yes.

 ## Development Environment Installation